Cook Safely by Following These Tips for Gas-Fired Turkey Fryers and Outdoor Cookers

 Turkey Frying Time

 - Never cook a partially or fully frozen turkey!
 A frozen turkey can cause the oil to splatter and boil over, posing a potential risk of fire and burn injuries.
-Prior to cooking, turkeys should be thawed in a refrigerator at least 24 hours for every 2.5 kg (five pounds) of bird.
+Prior to cooking, turkeys should be thawed in a refrigerator at least 24 hours for every five pounds of bird.

 - Dry the turkey before putting it in the oil.
 Pay special attention to drying the cavity of the bird as it has the greatest potential for water or ice to accumulate.
 Avoid marinades that may react with the hot fryer oil.